Configuration

 This file MUST contain only attribute certificates and public key certificates,

-which MUST have the PEM labels ATTRIBUTE CERTIFICATE
+which MUST have the PEM labels ATTRIBUTE CERTIFICATE and CERTIFICATE,

 respectively.
 The first and last PEM-encoded objects MUST be attribute